serokell/blog-posts/typescript-for-haskellers/article.md

 type D = Exclude<A, "z">; // type D = "a" | "b" | "c"
 ```

-With distributed conditional types, we can write an `Omit` type which will remove properties from a type.
+With distributed conditional types, we can write an `Omit` type, which will remove properties from a type.
 When taking properties of `T` via `keyof T`, we exclude properties whose names are written in `K`, and then simply pick the remaining ones using `Pick`.

 ```typescript